Jesse-V/Folding-Atomata/README.md

 Wherever reasonably possible, the programming style strives to follow http://geosoft.no/development/cppstyle.html with the exception of #85.

-#### Porting to Windows
+#### Porting to Windows/OS-X

-For time reasons, I'm only supporting Linux at the moment.
-However, porting Folding Atomata to Windows should not be difficult.
-I have a pretty good idea how to get it CMake to look for the relevant libraries.
-Glew and Freeglut are very popular, and they should be easy to install in Windows.
-There's plenty of documentation out there on that, and compilation should be straightforward.
-Two elements in the code will have to be changed: the Socket class which currently uses Unix sockets, and main.cpp currently redirects standard output into /dev/null if the verbosity flag isn't provided, and /dev/null doesn't exist in Windows.
-However, I have provided some URLs in the code that may be of use to anyone wanting to make these changes.
-I'm particularly interested in building a .exe or .msi installer, so if anyone is up for the fun challenge I'd be willing to support them however I can, and they'd get to have their name all over the port too!
+I don't currently offer a release of Folding Atomata for Windows.
+However, porting it would not be difficult, as Glew, Freeglut, and PNG are very popular and should not be difficult to install.
+After upgrading Visual Studio's compiler so that it can handle modern C++11 elements like initializer lists, two elements in the code will have to be changed: the Socket class which currently uses Unix sockets, and main.cpp currently redirects standard output into /dev/null if the verbosity flag isn't provided, and /dev/null doesn't exist in Windows.
+I have provided some URLs in the code that may be of use to anyone wanting to make these changes.
+A release for Windows would also require a .exe or .msi installer, which I have no experience with.
+First one to offer a port gets their name on it!

+A port to OS X is unlikely to happen.
+I don't have a Mac that I can use for testing.
+However, I will support anyone who wants to port the code.

+If anyone is interested in porting, feel free to just fork the repository and code away. :)

 ### Origin